uccser/verto/docs/source/contributing.rst

 .. code-block:: none

   ├── docs/
   ├── kordac/
   │   ├── html-templates/
   │   ├── KordacExtension.py
   │   ├── Kordac.py
   │   ├── processor-info.json
   │   ├── processors/
   │   │   └── errors/
   │   ├── tests/
   │   └── utils/
   ├── requirements.txt
   └── setup.py

 The items of interest are:

-- ``Kordac()``
-	The convertor object itself.
+- ``Kordac()`` - The convertor object itself.
 This is what a user will use to create a Kordac converter, and what is used to define a custom processor list, custom html templates and custom Markdown Extensions to use.

-- ``KordacResult()`` (found in ``Kordac.py``)
-    The object returned by ``Kordac()`` containing:
+- ``KordacResult()`` (found in ``Kordac.py``) - The object returned by ``Kordac()`` containing:

   - Converted html string
   - Title
   - Required files (images, interactives, scratch images, page scripts)
   - Heading tree
   - Required glossary terms

-- ``KordacExtension()``
-    This is the main class of the project, and inherits the ``Extension`` class from Markdown.
+- ``KordacExtension()`` - This is the main class of the project, and inherits the ``Extension`` class from Markdown.
 It loads all of the processor information, loads the template files and clears and populates the attributes to be returned by the ``KordacResult`` object.

-- ``Processors/``
-  	There is a different processor for each tag.
+- ``Processors/`` - There is a different processor for each tag.
 A processor uses it's corresponding regex loaded from ``processor-info.json`` to find matches in the text, and uses the given arguments in the matched tag to populate and output it's html template.

-- ``html-templates/``
-  	The html templates (using the Jinja2 template engine) with variable arguments to be populated by processors.
+- ``html-templates/`` - The html templates (using the Jinja2 template engine) with variable arguments to be populated by processors.

-- ``processor-info.json``
-	Every processor is listed in this file, and will at least contain a regex pattern to match it's corresponding tag.
+- ``processor-info.json`` - Every processor is listed in this file, and will at least contain a regex pattern to match it's corresponding tag.
 Most will also define required and optional parameters, these correspond to arguments in the tag's html template.

-- ``tests/`` are explained in the Test Suite section further down the page.
+- ``tests/`` - explained in the Test Suite section further down the page.

 It is important to note that Kordac is not just a Markdown Extension, it is a wrapper for Python Markdown. ``KordacExtension`` **is** an extension for Python Markdown.
 We have created a wrapper because we wanted to not only convert text, but also extract information from the text as it was being converted (recall ``KordacResult()`` listed above).